 Additionally, I can check our sales numbers and service requests at the same time - also pre-configured dashboards.

 Below is a shot of our website's analytics for the last 7 days.
 Because it ties in the contacts to the analytics we can get a solid high-level picture of where our leads are coming from.

 For example, we only drove 42 organic social leads, but the conversion rate is 7.14%.
 We should be doing more of that.
 And it also looks like we didn't send out too many emails last week.
 That number is low.
 I need to investigate.
 Overall, however, I'm happy with 21 leads.
 It's more than enough.

 Minimum commitments for a company to take on HubSpot

-- Regular content production (minimum two pieces per week.)
+- Regular content production (minimum one piece of 500 - 100- words per week.)

 - Complete and maintain the following HubSpot courses: Inbound Marketing (6 hours) & HubSpot Marketing Software (20 hours)

 - Maintain a company blog.
 Or be willing to set up a new blog.

 - Develop a basic knowledge of SEO, so you can optimise new content.

 - Monthly performance reviews of traffic, quality of contacts, and content engagement.